Chiropractic: United States and Canada

+In 2025, the American Chiropractic Association reported that 70,000 practitioners were active in the United States.
 The percentage of the population that utilizes chiropractic care at any given time generally falls into a range from 6% to 12% in the U.S. and Canada, with a global high of 20% in Alberta in 2006.
 In 2008, chiropractors were reported to be the most common CAM providers for children and adolescents, these patients representing up to 14% of all visits to chiropractors.

-There were around 50,330 chiropractors practicing in North America in 2000.
-In 2008, this has increased by almost 20% to around 60,000 chiropractors.
+A 2022 report found 11% of Americans visit a chiropractor.

 In 2002–03, the majority of those who sought chiropractic did so for relief from back and neck pain and other neuromusculoskeletal complaints; most do so specifically for low back pain.
 The majority of U.S. chiropractors participate in some form of managed care.
 Although the majority of U.S. chiropractors view themselves as specialists in neuromusculoskeletal conditions, many also consider chiropractic as a type of primary care.
 In the majority of cases, the care that chiropractors and physicians provide divides the market, however for some, their care is complementary.

 In the U.S., chiropractors perform over 90% of all manipulative treatments.
 Satisfaction rates are typically higher for chiropractic care compared to medical care, with a 1998 U.S. survey reporting 83% of respondents satisfied or very satisfied with their care; quality of communication seems to be a consistent predictor of patient satisfaction with chiropractors.

 Utilization of chiropractic care is sensitive to the costs incurred by the co-payment by the patient.
 The use of chiropractic declined from 9.9% of U.S. adults in 1997 to 7.4% in 2002; this was the largest relative decrease among CAM professions, which overall had a stable use rate.
 As of 2007 7% of the U.S. population is being reached by chiropractic.
 They were the third largest medical profession in the US in 2002, following physicians and dentists.
 Employment of U.S. chiropractors was expected to increase 14% between 2006 and 2016, faster than the average for all occupations.

+Since 1972, chiropractic treatment of the spine has been covered by Medicare, the US federal health insurance program in the United States.
+In 1974 the United States Commissioner of Education officially listed the Council on Chiropractic Education as a "Nationally Recognized Accrediting Agency".
+This allowed for eligibility for federal education and research grants, student eligibility for federal loans, and gave increased legitimacy for chiropractic as a profession overall.
+In 1980, the American Medical Association revised its code of ethics, allowing members to provide referrals to chiropractors.

-In the U.S., most states require insurers to cover chiropractic care, and most HMOs cover these services.
+Modernly, chiropractors often work in collaboration with primary care physicians and other medical specialists; the American College of Physicians recommends spinal manipulation therapy as an alternative to pain-relieving drugs for low back pain.
+Most states require insurers to cover chiropractic care, and most HMOs cover these services.